-Of the 262,569 petitions approved in FY 2012, approximately 216,974 were both filed and approved during FY 2012.
-The remaining 45,595 were filed prior to FY 2012.
+Of the 315,857 petitions approved in FY 2014, approximately 258,447 were both filed and approved during FY 2014.
+The remaining 57,410 were filed prior to FY 2014, but were ultimately approved in FY 2014.

 8 Sections 3.1 and 3.2 of this data report include information on those aliens in the United States who are granted a change of status to or extension of stay in the H-1B1 nonimmigrant classification under the United States-Chile or United States-Singapore Free Trade Agreements.
 It does not provide information on those aliens who are granted an H-1B1 nonimmigrant visa abroad as an employer is not required to file a petition with USCIS for those aliens.
 Section 3.3 does not account for aliens in the United States who are granted a change of status to or extension of stay in the H-1B1 nonimmigrant classification, however, because the Fraud Prevention and Detection Fee is not required for petitions seeking H-1B1 nonimmigrant status on behalf of an alien.